RotimiDev/shipping-logistics-application/README.md

 ## 📱 Overview

-This project replicates the UI and animations shown in the Dribbble video.
+This project replicates the UI and some of the animations shown in the Dribble video.
 All scroll behaviors, transitions, and layout structures are implemented as accurately as possible.

 ## 🚀 Features